CaddyGlow/gdl/README.md

 ```

 Optional flags:
 - `-o, --output <path>` – destination directory for the downloaded files.
-When omitted, `gdl` infers a directory based on the request (current directory for single files or the leaf folder name for directories).
+When omitted, `ghdl` infers a directory based on the request (current directory for single files or the leaf folder name for directories).
 When multiple URLs are supplied, each download reuses the same output directory if this flag is specified.
 - `-p, --parallel <N>` – maximum number of files to download concurrently (default: 4).
 - `-s, --strategy <STRATEGY>` – preferred download strategy (default: `auto`):
   - `api` – use GitHub REST API exclusively